pranav-sankhe/Micro-Lab/project1/README.md

 We did this project as a team of 4.
 Team Members:
-- Pranav Sankhe
+- Pranav Sankhe       150070009
-- Sachin Goyal
+- Sachin Goyal        150020069
-- Srivatsan Shridhar
+- Srivatsan Shridhar  150070005
-- Tanya Chaudhary
+- Tanya Chaudhary     150070033

 Here are the details regarding the exact implementation:[Click Here](https://github.com/sabSAThai/Micro-Lab/blob/master/project1/problem_statement/Project-1-Multicycle-RISC-IITB.pdf)

 ## Details Regarding included code file

+- `datapath.vhdl` implements our datapath infrastructure and `control_path.vhdl` implements the control flow.

+- `TRACEFILE.txt` and `datapath_trace.txt` are the tracefiles we used to check our control path and datapath VHDL codes.

+- `trace_invert.py` is a python script to invert the inputs and outputs of the controlpath which serves as a tracefile for the datapath debugging.

+- `OUTPUTS.txt` is used to store the outputs after testing the vhdl files on a tracefile.

+- `testbench_control.vhd` and `testbench_path.vhd` are testbenches for control and data path vhdl files respectively.

+- `datapath_fpga.vhdl` is the file we uploaded on FPGA.

-- `control path.vhdl` : Implements the control flow of machine instructions.
+- `Control Store - Sheet1.pdf` has the control store of our implementation.

-- `datapath.vhdl` : Implements the dataflow of the processor.

-- `testbench_control.vhdl` : A customized testbench to test(debug) the designed control path.

 ### Tracefile Description